opendataboardgame/game/instructions.md

 <img src="tiles/health-closed.png" height="48">

-Only the player who has placed **closed data** can legally use that data to build apps (but see Hacking, below).
-Players cannot place their data tiles next to closed data that they do not own.
+Only the player who has placed **closed data** can legally use that data to build apps.
+Players cannot build tools using other players' closed data.

 **Open data** looks like:

 <img src="tiles/health-open.png" height="48">

-Any player can use **open data** to build apps.
+Any player can use **open data** on the board to build tools.

-Counters on the tiles indicate who is using the data in the **data infrastructure**.
+Cones on the tiles indicate who is using the data in the **data infrastructure**.
+At the end of the game, the height of cones tells you which data is most used, and useful, in your data infrastructure.

+## Winning the game

+You win the game, and the game ends, if as a team all of the world scores - environmental, economic and social - get to 8.

+You can also win individually - and end the game - if you are the first player to build tools adding up to 10 points.
+Each hexagon in a tool card is worth one point (so if you complete a tool with three hexagons, you receive three points).

+At the end of the game, more than one player may be an individual winner.
+Each player has a role card with an individual winning condition.

 ## Laying tiles

-During your turn, you may only lay tiles if you will use that(those) tiles complete one of your app cards.
-You may lay as many tiles as you like in one turn if in doing so, you will complete apps.
+During your turn, you may only lay tiles if you will use that(those) tiles complete one or more of your tool cards.
+You may lay as many tiles as you like in one turn if in doing so, you will complete tools.

-You cannot lay tiles that touch closed data owned by another player [exception, see Hacking below].

 You can make data tiles that you own open at any point during your turn.
 You cannot turn open data back into closed data.

+Some data tiles have a black spot on them.
+These data tiles contain **private** or **personal** data and can never be opened.

-## Apps
+## Tools

-You can build apps by linking different kinds of data together.
-Each app that you can build is represented by a card.
+You can build tools by linking different kinds of data together.
+Each tool that you can build is represented by a card.
 For example:

 <img src="instructions/tool-card.png" width="525">

-This app uses transport, weather and location data.
+This tool uses transport, weather and location data.
 Perhaps it is an application that helps people get home by an appropriate route depending on the weather: if it's sunny, it recommends they walk or cycle; if it's raining, it will help them get a taxi.

-During your turn, you can build new apps by matching the data shown on the card to the data that's available in the **data infrastructure**.
+During your turn, you can build new tools by matching the data shown on the card to the data that's available in the **data infrastructure**.
 The data in the **data infrastructure** must have exactly the same configuration as the picture on the card.
+When building a new tool, you should describe for other players what it is you're building.
+For example, your tool using transport, weather and location data might be a 'wearable allowing you to dodge raindrops on your journey home.'

 ## The World